Rookout/docs/docs/python-setup.md

 ## Setup

-Import the SDK within your application:
+Start the SDK within your application:
 ```python
 import rook